UPinar/GitCommands/README.md

 	if you have 2 branch in github account main and master and you want to delete master branch only want to have main this command is pushing origin(local repo) and deleting remote repo

+`git checkout test_branch`

+	this command will checkout to test_branch from master or main branch

+`git checkout -b test2_branch`

+	this command will create a branch called test2_branch in local repo and checkout to test2_branch from master or main branch